KoshinderGurjar/JUnit/README.md

-# Welcome to Lambdatest - Java TestNG Selenium
+# Welcome to Lambdatest - Java JUnit Selenium

 ## Step 1: Configure your settings and required capabilites for your test